Tahmid2000/10-Minute-Scripts/README.md

 <strong>Use:</strong> Search Google, Youtube, Amazon with with a simple terminal command and save
 many minutes of your life by eliminating many steps in between. <br><br>
 <strong>Set Up:</strong><br>
 I used this <a href="https://dbader.org/blog/how-to-make-command-line-commands-with-python">site</a>.
-Here is a short summary: <br>
+Here is a short summary:
 1. cd to the directory with the script, then:
    * $ chmod +x search_script.py
 2. Make sure the "#!/usr/bin/env python3" is the first line of the script!